mollie/commercetools/docs/CreateOrder.md

 ## Overview

 To create an order on Mollie, we get required parameters from the commercetools Cart and Payment.
 Payment must be added to a cart on commercetools before adding the initial transaction.
 Additionally, some parameters can be passed on the Payment's custom field `createPayment`.

+Triggering create order on Mollie from commercetools should therefore happen in this consecutive steps:
+1. Create a Cart
+2. Create a Payment
+3. Link the Payment to the Cart (ref Payment ID)
+4. Add Transaction to the Payment (this triggers extension to create an order on Mollie)

 Below are some conversion tables, as well as JSON representations of the calls being mapped from commercetools to Mollie.

 ## Parameters map